-At our 2021 annual meeting, we held a stockholder advisory vote on the compensation of our NEOs.
+At our 2022 annual meeting, we held a stockholder advisory vote on the compensation of our NEOs.
 Our stockholders overwhelmingly approved the compensation of our NEOs, with approximately 96% of stockholder votes cast in favor of our "say on pay" resolution.
 Based on these results, we believe our programs are effectively designed and working well in alignment with the interests of our stockholders.
-Further, we believe that our compensation programs include a number of best practices such as:
+Further, we believe that our 2022 compensation programs include a number of best practices such as:

-- Our compensation of our Chief Executive Officer generally places a greater emphasis (81%) on variable, performance-based compensation than typical market practice; - 56% of our Chief Executive Officer's pay opportunity is in the form of long-term, equity based compensation; - 50% of the target for our LTIC Plan is delivered in the form of performance shares, which are earned based on our multi-year TSR relative to our peers; - All of our short-term and long-term incentive programs contain caps on payouts; - The quantitative metrics of our STIC program and the Annual Deferred Stock Unit portion of our LTIC programs are tied to operational, financial, or market performance measures derived from our annual business plan, and our Compensation Committee reserves the right to decrease payouts for these programs in their discretion; - Our employment agreements with our Chief Executive Officer, Chief Financial and Administrative Officer and all other officers with employment agreements contain "clawback" provisions, which require them to reimburse us for incentive-based compensation they have received if we are required to prepare an accounting restatement due to our material noncompliance, as a result of misconduct, with any financial reporting requirement under the securities laws (see "Executive Clawback Provisions" below for further details); - Our NEOs and directors are required to meet stock ownership guidelines; - Our executive officers are required to hold any shares received pursuant to our 2007 Omnibus Incentive Plan for a minimum of one year after vesting; - Our Insider Trading Policy prohibits hedging and pledging of our stock by our executive officers and directors; - We award minimal perquisites and no supplemental executive benefits to our NEOs; and - We do not provide tax gross ups to our NEOs.
+- Our compensation of our Chief Executive Officer generally places a greater emphasis (85%) on variable, performance-based compensation than typical market practice; - 64% of our Chief Executive Officer's pay opportunity is in the form of long-term, equity based compensation; - 50% of the target for our LTIC Plan is delivered in the form of performance shares, which are earned based on our multi-year TSR relative to our peers; - All of our short-term and long-term incentive programs contain caps on payouts; - Our performance share program includes absolute TSR modifiers which reduce above target payouts in the event of negative absolute TSR; - The quantitative metrics of our STIC program are tied to operational, financial, or market performance measures derived from our annual business plan, and our Compensation Committee reserves the right to decrease payouts in their discretion; - Our employment agreements with our Chief Executive Officer, Chief Financial and Administrative Officer and all other officers with employment agreements contain "clawback" provisions, which require them to reimburse us for incentive-based compensation they have received if we are required to prepare an accounting restatement due to our material noncompliance, as a result of misconduct, with any financial reporting requirement under the securities laws (see "Executive Clawback Provisions" below for further details); - Our NEOs and directors are required to meet stock ownership guidelines; - Our executive officers are required to hold any shares received pursuant to our 2007 Omnibus Incentive Plan for a minimum of one year after vesting;

+- Our Insider Trading Policy prohibits hedging and pledging of our stock by our executive officers and directors; - We award minimal perquisites and no supplemental executive benefits to our NEOs; and - We do not provide tax gross ups to our NEOs.

-As a result of the above considerations, our Compensation Committee decided to retain our general approach to executive compensation for 2021, which links the compensation of our NEOs to our operating objectives and emphasizes the enhancement of TSR.
+As a result of the above considerations, our Compensation Committee decided to retain our general approach to executive compensation for 2022, which links the compensation of our NEOs to our operating objectives and emphasizes the enhancement of TSR.